edderiofer/riichi_advanced/documentation/red_dragon_joker.md

 Base: 1 point
 Flower tiles: 1 point each
+Flies:
+  - Flip over the last 2 to 5 tiles of the wall (exact number to be agreed-upon by players at the start of the game).
+Every 1, 5, or 9 tile revealed is worth 1 point; every red dragon is worth two points.
+  - Flip over twice as many tiles if the winning hand contained no red dragons.

 Doubles:
   - Four Jokers: 1 double (does not stack with anything else)